iamfitz7/Cybersecurity_Portfolio/Week21_Linux_Administration_&_Scripting/README.md

 hostname
 ```

-Expected results:
+Expected:

 ```text
 linuxadmin
 linux-srv01
 ```

-This confirmed that the administration path between Kali and Ubuntu was working before SSH hardening began.
+This established a working remote-management baseline before SSH hardening.

 ---

-## 🔐 1️⃣1️⃣ ED25519 Public-Key Authentication
+# 🔐 1️⃣1️⃣ ED25519 Authentication

-An ED25519 SSH key pair was generated on Kali:
+An ED25519 key pair was created on Kali:

 ```bash
 ssh-keygen -t ed25519
 ```

-The public key was copied to Ubuntu:
+The public key was installed on Ubuntu:

 ```bash
 ssh-copy-id linuxadmin@192.168.50.10
 ```

-Key-based authentication was successfully tested **before** password authentication was disabled.
+Key-based authentication was tested successfully **before password authentication was disabled**.

-This order was important because disabling password authentication before validating the SSH key could have caused an administrative lockout.
+This order reduced the chance of locking myself out of the server.

-> **The private SSH key was never included in the project repository.**
+> The SSH private key was never added to the repository.

 ---

-## 🛡️ 1️⃣2️⃣ OpenSSH Hardening
+# 🛡️ 1️⃣2️⃣ OpenSSH Hardening

-SSH was hardened using a dedicated configuration snippet:
+A dedicated hardening file was used:

 ```text
 /etc/ssh/sshd_config.d/99-lab-hardening.conf
 ```

-Key settings included:
+Important settings included:

 ```text
 PermitRootLogin no